bluecube/codecad/Readme.md

   - [ ] Slice by a plane (Correct one, not just set Z to 0)
   - [ ] 2D closed spline
   - [ ] Swipe 3D object (allows extrusion from or up to a general surface)
-- [ ] Assemblies (operations on combined shapes that propagate back to components) :four:
-  - [ ] Exploded view
 - [ ] Modules (pieces of geometry with both positive and negative space)
 - Fancy raycaster effects
     - [ ] Axes